-SCons supports a DEFAULT_TARGETS variable that lets you get at the current list of default targets.
+SCons supports a DEFAULT_TARGETS variable that lets you get at the current list of default targets specified by calls to the Default function or method.
 The DEFAULT_TARGETS variable has two important differences from the COMMAND_LINE_TARGETS variable.
 First, the DEFAULT_TARGETS variable is a list of internal SCons nodes, so you need to convert the list elements to strings if you want to print them or look for a specific target name.
-Fortunately, you can do this easily by using the Python map function to run the list through str:
+You can do this easily by calling the str on the elements in a list comprehension:

 '''

 prog1 = Program('prog1.c')

 Default(prog1)

-print("DEFAULT_TARGETS is %s"%map(str, DEFAULT_TARGETS))
+print("DEFAULT_TARGETS is %s" % [str(t) for t in DEFAULT_TARGETS])

 '''